NCAS-CMS/cms-website/pages/cylc8.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">

+Cylc 8 is available on PUMA2 and ARCHER2, but we are still in the process of testing, porting key workflows, and developing user documentation.
+We are also working on deploying the web-based GUI.

-***Please note we are still testing Cylc 8 on Puma2 and Archer2, and the software configuration is subject to change.***
+At this stage the ***software configuration is still subject to change.***

-See the links below for further information.
+See the links below for further information on Cylc 8.
 Report any issues to the helpdesk.

 ## Overview